Kevin R. Diaz

 Carlos is now a resident of New Haven, having relocated from Puerto Rico in 2003.

 Kica Matos hails from the coastal town of Vega Alta, Puerto Rico.
-She is a longtime social justice and immigrant rights advocate and serves as the Director of the Center on Immigration and Justice at the Vera Institute of Justice.
+She is a longtime social justice and immigrant rights advocate and serves as the Vice President of Initiatives at the Vera Institute of Justice.
 Her passion and dedication for justice are fueled by her love of the arts, and bomba in particular.
 While she is usually behind the drums, every now and then you will see her dancing in the Batey.

 Naomy Velez is a New Haven resident whose family hails from Camuy, Puerto Rico.
 She is a student at Southern Connecticut State University.
 She began to dance the bomba at age 6 and is one of the principal dancers at Movimiento Cultural.